nimmneun/onesheet/README.md

 - Set your own custom column width per column.
 - Autosize column widths to fit cell contents.
 Only Arial, Calibri and Segoe UI (sizes 8-20) are reliably working for now.
 Everything else is mostly a wild guess =).
-- Define mimimum and maximum column widths to keep exceptionally large or small cell contents in check.
+- Define minimum and maximum column widths to keep exceptionally large or small cell contents in check.

 ### Current drawbacks
 - No cell individualisation, everything is applied at a row level.
 - No calculated / formula cells.
 - No number formats.

-OneSheet is still work in progress, so please be aware that there might be api breaking changes in minor versions!
+OneSheet is still work in progress, so please be aware that there might be api breaking changes in minor versions before 1.0.0!

 ### Install
 ```
 composer require nimmneun/onesheet
 ```

-### Examples

-#### Minimal working example
+### Minimal working example
 ```php
 <?php